buildinspace/peru/README.md

 - Modules can take a `build` field, which is an arbitrary shell command that gets run after they're fetched.
 This is done "in outer space" and cached, so that only the final result makes it into your project.
-- Modules can have `imports` of their own, to fetch dependencies for building.
 - You can define named rules that take the same general fields as modules, so that you can build one module in multiple ways.
 These use an awkward, undocumented syntax.